Brian Wayne Wells

 Later, Elihu Thomson became a co-owner, with Edison, of the General Electric Company.
 In 1887, Elihu developed a new “electric” or “arc” welding method.
 Arc welding unites two pieces of metal by means passing an electrical current through the metal parts.
 This electrical current created a great deal of heat along the edges of the two pieces of metal.

-The heat generated by the electric current in arc welding created much more heat along the edge of the two pieces of metal than could ever be created in a forge.
+The heat generated by the electric current in arc welding is much greater than the heat that could ever be created in a forge.
 Thus, all those metals with melting temperatures so high that they could not be welded in a forge, could now be welded by arc welding.
-However along with the heat produced by welding there is a tremendous amount of bright light–light as bright as the sun.
-To protect the retinas of their eyes operators of arc welders wear helment with very dark glass through which they look while performing the arc welding.
-In the photo below the arc welder is dressed in a helmet, heavy gaunlet gloves and a protective shawl which extends down over shoulders which protects his hands, face and clothing from the flying sparks of the welding process.
+Additionally, metals with different melting temperatures could be welded together.
+However along with the heat produced by arc welding there is a tremendous amount of bright light was produced.
+This light was brighter than the light from the sun.
+Just as looking directly into the sun can damage the retinas of a person’s eyes, so to can the light given off from welding damage the retinas of the edyes of the operator of an arc welder or even the eyes of bystanders watching the arc welding process.
+To protect the retinas of their eyes operators of arc welders wear helmets with very dark glass through which they look while performing the arc welding.
+In the the photo below the arc welder is dressed in a helmet, heavy gaunlet gloves and a protective shawl which extends from the down over shoulders which protects his hands, face and clothing from the flying sparks of the welding process.